bob1de/btrfs-backup/README.rst

         ionice -c 3 /path/to/btrfs-backup --quiet --num-snapshots 1 --num-backups 3 \
                     /home /backup/home

-You may omit the ``-n`` parameter if you want to wait rather than fail in case a backup is already running.
+You may omit the ``-n`` flag if you want to wait rather than fail in case a backup is already running.

 Alternative workflow